-Each year, the first-year cohort receive topics from different provincial agencies that are of medium to long-term interest to them.
+Each year, the first-year cohort receive topics from different provincial agencies and organizations that are of medium to long-term interest to them.
 Students, in teams of four to six members, investigate the problems over the two semesters of their Introduction to Policy Analysis I and II courses (MPP 800 and 807).
 The program is structured to match students’ interests with organizational needs in evidence-based research and policy analysis.
-In sessions held in Victoria and Vancouver at the end of the second semester, each student team delivers a report and presentation regarding their findings and recommendations.to members of the partner ministries and agencies.
+In sessions held in Victoria and Vancouver at the end of the second semester, each student team delivers a written report and presentation regarding their findings and recommendations to members of the partner organizations.

 BC Ministry of Advanced Education, Skills and Training

 Post-secondary education attainment for former youth in care

 BC Ministry of Education

 Impact of Inclusive Education Approaches on Student Outcomes

 City of Vancouver

 Nightlife Economy in Vancouver

 Hepatitis C Testing, Treatment and Prevention for First Nations in BC

 Office of the Representative for Children and Youth